-- A Spectra identified as "Aldol Condensates" are byproducts of the extraction/concentration procedures when acetone is introduced in the process. - The analyte was detected above the reporting limit in the associated method blank.
+- A Spectra identified as "Aldol Condensates" are byproducts of the extraction/concentration procedures when acetone is introduced in the process. - B The analyte was detected above the reporting limit in the associated method blank.
 Flag only applies to associated field samples that have detectable concentrations of the analyte at less than ten times (10x) the concentration found in the blank.
-For MCP-related projects, flag only applies to associated field samples that have detectable concentrations of the analyte at less than ten times (10x) the concentrations of the analyte at less than ten times (10x) the concentrations of the analyte at less than ten times (10x) the concentration found in the blank AND the analyte was detected above one-half the reporting limit (or above the reporting limit for common lab contaminants) in the associated method blank.
-For NJ-Air-related projects, flag only applies to associated field samples that have detectable concentrations of the analyte above the reporting limit.
-For NJ-related projects (excluding Air), flag only applies to associated field samples that have detectable concentrations of the analyte, which was detected above the reporting limit in the associated method blank or above five times the reporting limit for common lab contaminants (Phthalates, Acetone, Methylene Chloride, 2-Butanone). - C -Co-elution: The target analyte co-elutes with a known lab standard (i.e. surrogate, internal standards, etc.) for co-extracted - Concentration of analyte was quantified from diluted analysis.
+For MCP-related projects, flag only applies to associated field samples that have detectable concentrations of the analyte at less than ten times (10x) the concentrations of the analyte at less than ten times (10x) the concentrations of the analyte at less than ten times (10x) the concentration found in the blank.
+For DOD-related projects, flag only applies to associated field samples that have detectable concentrations of the analyte at less than ten times (10x) the concentration found in the blank.
+For DOD-related projects, flag only applies to associated field samples that have detectable concentrations of the analyte at less than ten times (10x) the concentration found in the blank.
+For NJ-related projects, flag only applies to associated field samples that have detectable concentrations of the analyte applies to associated field samples that have detectable concentrations of the analyte applies to associated field samples that have detectable concentrations of the analyte above the reporting limit.
+For NJ-related projects (excluding Air), flag only applies to associated field samples that have detectable concentrations of the analyte, which was detected above the reporting limit in the associated method blank or above five times the reporting limit for common lab contaminants (Phthalates, Acetone, Methylene Chloride, 2-Butanone). - C Co-elution: The target analyte co-elutes with a known lab standard (i.e. surrogate, internal standards, etc.) for co-extracted analyses. - D Concentration of analyte was quantified from diluted analysis.
 Flag only applies to field samples that have detectable concentrations of the analyte. - E Concentration of analyte exceeds the range of the calibration curve and/or linear range of the instrument. - G The concentration may be biased high due to matrix interferences (i.e, co-elution) with non-target compound(s).
-The result should be considered estimated. - H The analysis of pH was performed beyond the regulatory-required holding time of 15 minutes from the time of sample collection. - The lower value for the two columns has been reported due to obvious interference. - J Estimated value.
+The result should be considered estimated. - H The analysis of pH was performed beyond the regulatory-required holding time of 15 minutes from the time of sample collection. - I The lower value for the two columns has been reported due to obvious interference. - J Estimated value.
 This represents an estimated concentration for Tentatively Identified Compounds (TICs). - M Reporting Limit (RL) exceeds the MCP CAM Reporting Limit for this analyte. - ND Not detected at the reporting limit (RL) for the sample. - NJ Presumptive evidence of compound.
-This represents an estimated concentration for Tentatively Identified Compounds (TICs), where the identification is based on a mass spectral library search. - ${f P}$ The RPD between the results for the two columns exceeds the method-specified criteria. - Q -The quality control sample exceeds the associated acceptance criteria.
+This represents an estimated concentration for Tentatively Identified Compounds (TICs), where the identification is based on a mass spectral library search. - P The RPD between the results for the two columns exceeds the method-specified criteria. - Q The quality control sample exceeds the associated acceptance criteria.
 For DOD-related projects, LCS and/or Continuing Calibration Standard exceedences are also qualified on all associated sample results.
-Note: This flag is not applicable for matrix spike recoveries when the sample concentration is greater than 4x the spike added or for batch duplicate RPD when the sample concentrations are less than 5x the RL.
-(Metals only.)
+Note: This flag is not applicable for matrix spike recoveries when the sample concentration is greater than 4x the spike added or for batch duplicate RPD when the sample concentrations are less